marcingolenia/mcode/src/pages/blog/2020-03-05-database_development_with_docker_and_dbup.md

 crazy_database=#
 ```
 ## Step 3 - Run migrations in docker
 One may ask why?
-We already can run DbUp in using dotnet CLI against dockerized postgres.
+We already can run DbUp using dotnet CLI against dockerized postgres.
 This is a good start but when your app is growing and contains different services with different databases this really simplifies your life.
-Everything you have to do  is `docker-compose up` and you are ready to go with all your databases up to date!
+Everything you have to do  is `docker-compose up` and you are ready to go with all your databases + schema up to date!
 This is a game changer when you want to run integration-tests.
 It is still possible without DbUp being dockerized but the CI scripts are growing with more and more commands.
 With good docker-compose you simply don't have to worry about that.
 Also when I write integration tests I tend to play with database causing some rubbish data.
 It is really easy to `docker-compose down` and `docker-compose up` and have everyting fresh.
 Multiply this act by few times per day and you can save some time for coffee!

 We have two options here:
 * Add more layers on top of postgres image.
 The layers will contain netcore and DbMibrator.
 * Create other docker-image with netcore and DbMigrator.
 The container with DbMigrator will reach postgres apply migration and exit automatically.

-I tend to use the second one.
+I tend to use the second approach.
 Docker society (and the docker team) advises to not create monolithic Dockerfiles (so containing multiple tech things).
 Think for a while... this should make sense!
 You should be able to use postgres in your docker-compose by other services without waiting to some migrations to apply (for example to run migrations for other database.
 Or to spin up some 3rd party service which don't need your migrations but needs postgres).
 Let's get our hands dirty again.

 Create Dockerfile in the DbMigrator project like the following:
 ```